Better Beach Weddings

 As amazing as it may seem to those seeking to escape from their parkas and snow shovels up north, December through February are actually the most unpredictable months.
 These months are notorious for being brutally cold or appallingly hot and sometimes in the same week!
 Not to mention wind, wind and more wind.

 If you are going to have a beach wedding during our hottest summer months be prepared for heat that can reach in excess of 90 degrees and feel hotter with the heat index, even when the sun starts to go down.
-I have been tempted to charge a $500 hazard pay fee for midday summer beach weddings that start more than 15 minutes late.
-And in point of fact, no longer agree to do them at all!
+I have been tempted to charge a $500 hazard pay fee for midday summer beach weddings that started more than 15 minutes late.
+Seriously, if you wouldn't consider getting married on a beach in Canada in February, why would you think a Florida beach in the summer would be a good idea?

 You would think it might go without saying, but the sun does not dramatically disappear into the horizon at sunset here in Brevard County.
 Yes, I really did have a couple fail to realize we face east.
 That is not to say we don't have beautiful sunsets, indeed we do.